codr7/whirlisp/README.md

   (apply #'set-column-values nil flds))
 ```

-And adding tests to make sure we're on the right track.
+Lets stop for a second to make sure we're on the right track.

 ```lisp
 (defun test-setup ()